JVarhol/HA-Family-Hub/README.md

   lead time) and **Reminder** (a standalone to-do-backed reminder with its own date/time and an optional "roll over to next day if not completed" toggle) — without leaving the card.
+- **Multi-person events**: any event's info popup gets an **"Also for"** row — check off any other household member and the event shows in their column too (Week/Month view), with a diagonal collage/stripe background blending everyone's colors instead of one solid color.
+The event still lives on exactly one real calendar; tagging is purely a display overlay, nothing is duplicated onto anyone else's actual calendar.
 - **Print/export view**: prints (or "Save as PDF" via the browser's print dialog) whichever view — week or month — is currently on screen, carrying over the active theme's colors.